Network Security #

 - The tag is assigned by the network devices as they receive traffic from an endpoint, the endpoint itself doesn’t tag the data.

-- Segementation Designs
+- Segmentation Designs

 - Mostly used for public facing devices.
 But internally in networks this could also be necessary.